Battle of the Santa Cruz Islands: Carrier action on 26 October: first strikes

 At 02:50 on 26 October, the Japanese naval forces reversed direction and the naval forces of the two adversaries closed the distance until they were only 200 nmi away from each other by 05:00.
 Both sides launched search aircraft and prepared their remaining aircraft to attack as soon as the other side's ships were located.
 Although a radar-equipped Catalina sighted the Japanese carriers at 03:10, the report did not reach Kinkaid until 05:12.
 Therefore, believing that the Japanese ships had probably changed position during the intervening two hours, he decided to withhold launching a strike force until he received more current information on the location of the Japanese ships.

-At 06:45, a U.S. scout aircraft sighted the carriers of Nagumo's main body.
+At 06:45, a US scout aircraft sighted the carriers of Nagumo's main body.
 At 06:58, a Japanese scout aircraft reported the location of Hornet's task force.
 Both sides raced to be the first to attack the other.
 The Japanese were first to get their strike force launched, with 64 aircraft, including 21 Aichi D3A2 dive bombers, 20 Nakajima B5N2 torpedo bombers, 21 A6M3 Zero fighters, and 2 Nakajima B5N2 contact aircraft on the way towards Hornet by 07:40.
 This first strike was commanded by Lieutenant Commander Shigeharu Murata, while the fighter cover was led by Lieutenants Ayao Shirane and Saneyasu Hidaka.
-Also at 07:40, two U.S. SBD-3 Dauntless scout aircraft, responding to the earlier sighting of the Japanese carriers, arrived and dove on Zuihō.
-With the Japanese combat air patrol (CAP) busy chasing other U.S. scout aircraft away, the two U.S. aircraft were able to hit Zuihō with both their 500-pound bombs, causing heavy damage and preventing the carrier's flight deck from being able to land aircraft.
+Also at 07:40, two US SBD-3 Dauntless scout aircraft, responding to the earlier sighting of the Japanese carriers, arrived and dove on Zuihō.
+With the Japanese combat air patrol (CAP) busy chasing other US scout aircraft away, the two US aircraft were able to hit Zuihō with both their 500-pound bombs, causing heavy damage and preventing the carrier's flight deck from being able to land aircraft.

-Meanwhile, Kondo ordered Abe's Vanguard force to race ahead to try to intercept and engage the U.S. warships.
-Kondo also brought his own Advanced force forward at flank speed so that Jun'yō's aircraft could join in the attacks on the U.S. ships.
+Meanwhile, Kondo ordered Abe's Vanguard force to race ahead to try to intercept and engage the US warships.
+Kondo also brought his own Advanced force forward at flank speed so that Jun'yō's aircraft could join in the attacks on the US ships.
 At 08:10, Shōkaku launched a second wave of strike aircraft, consisting of 19 dive bombers and five Zeros, and Zuikaku launched 16 torpedo bombers and 4 Zeros at 08:40.
 The second strike leader was Lieutenant Commander Mamoru Seki, while the fighter cover was led by Lieutenant Hideki Shingo.
-Thus, by 09:10 the Japanese had over 100 aircraft on the way to attack the U.S. carriers.
+Thus, by 09:10 the Japanese had over 100 aircraft on the way to attack the US carriers.